Azer Bülbül

-Subutay Kesgin, better known by his stage name Azer Bülbül (b.
-1 February 1969 – d.
-6 January 2012), the most famous of Idealistic ideology politics was a prominent Turkish folk music artist and actor.
+Subutay Kesgin (February 1, 1967 – January 6, 2012), better known by his stage name Azer Bülbül, was a Turkish folk singer and actor of Azerbaijani descent.

 Biography

-Azer Bülbül was born Subutay Kesgin in Akyaka, Kars in Azerbaijan Turkish Karapapak family.
-After moving to Leipzig with his family, Bülbül started his music career, releasing his debut album Garip Yolcu in 1984.
+Azer Bülbül was born Subutay Kesgin in Arpaçay, Kars in Azerbaijani Terekeme family.
+After moving to Germany with his family, Bülbül started his music career, releasing his debut album Garip Yolcu in 1984.
 After releasing a string of folk music albums, he achieved commercial success with his 1994 album, Ben Babayım.
 On 15 February 2001, he was convicted for drug-related charges and released on bail.
 In 2011, he stated that he was rehabilitated and had been clean for 18 months.

 Bülbül died of a heart attack on 6 January 2012 in Antalya.
-He was found dead in his hotel room and was buried in Hadımköy Cemetery in Istanbul.
+He was found dead in his hotel room and was buried in Esenyurt Cemetery in Istanbul.

 Personal life

 Azer Bülbül was married once and later divorced.
 He did not have any children.
-Bülbül also proposed to Oya Aydoğan but she refused his marriage offer.
+Bülbül also proposed to Yıldız Tilbe but she refused his marriage offer.